The combinatorial formula for open gravitational descendents: Symmetric Jenkins-Strebel stratification

-Observe that the normalization of a trivalent graph is trivalent. \begin{nn} There is a canonical injection $B(G)\hookrightarrow B(\NNN(G)).$ On $B(\NNN(G))\setminus B(G)$ there is a fixed point free involution which we also denote by $s_1,$ which on preimages of a node which is not a shrunk component it just interchanges its two preimages.
-If $v$ is a shrunk component, its new boundary markings correspond to elements $u\in(N^{\B})^{-1}(v).$ Any such $u$ corresponds also to a unique marking $w$ in another \emph{non shrunk} component.
+\begin{nn} There is a canonical injection $B(G)\hookrightarrow B(\NNN(G)).$ On $B(\NNN(G))\setminus B(G)$ there is a fixed point free involution which we also denote by $s_1,$ which on preimages of a node which is not a contracted component just interchanges its two preimages.
+If $v$ is a contracted component, its new boundary markings correspond to elements $u\in(N^{B})^{-1}(v).$ Any such $u$ corresponds also to a unique marking $w$ in another \emph{non contracted} component.
 Write $s_1u=w,~s_1w=u.$ \end{nn}